Back to all

 The “MQTT in” node receives messages from a broker, much like a subscribing client.
 The “Debug” node enables printing all the received data from the “MQTT in” node in a debug window, demonstrating correct data reception.

-I can double-click the “MQTT in” node in my design to open the configuration window (Figure 10).
+To open the configuration window, double-click on the “MQTT in” node in my design (Figure 11).

 “MQTT in” node configuration window

-This window allows me to configure the essential information regarding the broker and the topic to which Node-RED has to subscribe.
+This window allows configuring the essential information regarding the broker and the topic to which Node-RED has to subscribe.

-Let’s first start with the broker configuration.
-Click on the pencil button near the “Server textbox to open the specific broker configuration window.
-(Figure 11).
+First, set up the broker configuration.
+Then, click on the pencil button near the “Server textbox to open the specific broker configuration window (Figure 12).

 Broker configuration window

-This window allows the set up of mandatory parameters like the broker address, the port, the protocol version, or the Keep Alive timer.
+This window allows you to set up the mandatory parameters like the broker address, the port, the MQTT protocol version, or the Keep Alive timer.

-On the “Server textbox, I will place the address of the Pro Mosquitto MQTT broker, as received per email but also accessible from the MMC dashboard.
+On the “Server textbox, you can place the address of the Pro Mosquitto MQTT broker, as received per email but also accessible from the MMC dashboard.

 For a classical non-encrypted connection, you can keep the port default value to 1883 or switch it to 8883 for TLS-encrypted communication.

-I can now switch to the “Security” tab on the same window to configure the Node-RED client credentials (Figure 12).
+Now, switch to the “Security” tab on the same window to configure the Node-RED client credentials (Figure 13).

 Client configuration in Node-RED

-Once done, I can save and go back to the window shown in Figure 10 for configuring the topic.
+Once done, you can click on the “Save” button and go back to the window shown in Figure 11 for configuring the topic.

-The “MQTT-in” node configuration is complete, and I can now proceed with configuring an “MQTT-out” node to finalize the Node-RED integration demonstration.
+With the “MQTT-in” node configuration complete, you can proceed with configuring an “MQTT-out” node to finalize the Node-RED integration demonstration.

 Complete design of an “MQTT-in” and “MQTT-out” node connection

-The “MQTT out” node publishes messages over a specific topic, while the “Inject” node creates and sends data to other nodes.
+The “MQTT-out” node publishes messages over a specific topic, while the “Inject” node creates and sends data to other nodes.
 In this case, the “Inject” node will cyclically send the current timestamp as an output every second.
-This output will then be published by the “MQTT-out” node, as shown in Figure 14.
+This output will then be published by the “MQTT-out” node, as shown in Figure 15.

-Now, I can double-click on the “MQTT-out” node and perform the configuration, which will almost be identical to the “MQTT-in” node configuration.
-(Therefore, the specific step-by-step description will be omitted here).
+It’s time to double-click on the “MQTT-out” node and perform the configuration, which is almost identical to the “MQTT-in” node configuration.
+(Omit the specific step-by-step description here).
 The only difference is the topic where the node will publish the message, which is set to /test/localpc in this case.

 Configuration of the timestamp inject node for MQTT publishing tests.

-The configuration is now complete, and I can check the correctness of the MQTT configuration by looking at the broker connection status indicated near the “MQTT-in” and “MQTT-out” nodes, as shown in Figure 15.
+The configuration is now complete, and you can check the correctness of the MQTT configuration by looking at the broker connection status indicated near the “MQTT-in” and “MQTT-out” nodes, as shown in Figure 16.

 Successful broker connection status, indicated by green squares, near the MQTT-in and MQTT-out nodes